Playboy-Player/Playboy/README_en.md

 [✓] Network resources
 ```

-It is recommended to run the project in [Android Studio](https://developer.android.com/studio?hl=zh-cn#get-android-studio).

 ## Contributing to the Project

 If you encounter bugs or would like to request features, please [create a new issue](https://github.com/Playboy-Player/Playboy/issues/new).